Avaray/dav.one/src/pages/support-me/index.md

 [public projects](https://github.com/Avaray?tab=repositories) better.\
 I would gladly accept that kind of assistance.

-However, I am also open to financial support.\
-You can do that by visiting my profiles on:
+If, for any reason, you want to support me financially, you can do so at the following places:

 - [GitHub Sponsors](https://github.com/sponsors/Avaray/)
 - [BuyMeACoffee.com](https://buymeacoffee.com/avaray)